-All submissions received must include the agency name, OMB Control Number and Docket ID.
+All submissions received must include the agency name and Docket ID.
 Regardless of the method used for submitting comments or material, all submissions will be posted, without change, to the Federal eRulemaking Portal at http://www.regulations.gov, and will include any personal information you provide.
 Therefore, submitting this information makes it public.
 You may wish to consider limiting the amount of personal information that you provide in any voluntary submission you make to DHS.
-For additional information please read the Privacy Act notice that is available via the link in the footer of http://www.regulations.gov.
+DHS may withhold information provided in comments from public viewing that it determines may impact the privacy of an individual or is offensive.
+For additional information, please read the Privacy Act notice that is available via the link in the footer of http://www.regulations.gov.

 Written comments and suggestions from the public and affected agencies should address one or more of the following four points: